 Louisa was born on the 16th October 1864 in Auckland, New Zealand to Walter Hancock from Clapham, London, England and Louisa Hall also from Clapham in London.
 Louisa had four known siblings.
 Emma Sarah b.1860, Port Elizabeth, South Africa, Elizabeth b.
 1867 Motuotaraia, New Zealand, Harriet (Annie) b.
 1869 Waipawa, Hawkes Bay, William Thomas b.1870 Waipawa, Hawkes Bay.
 In 1867, three year old Louisa was living with her parents and sisters Emma and Elizabeth in Waipawa.
 Louisa’s father’s occupation was as a Labourer.

-I believe from stories that my grandfather (Ernest) told that one of his brothers and I think it was Stephen went onto be a bit of a well known sportsman with bikes in NZ.
+I believe from stories that my grandfather (Ernest) told that one of his grandfathers brothers (and I think it was Stephen) went onto be a bit of a well known sportsman with bikes in NZ.

 Prior to the turn of the century from around 1801 through the next fifteen years were very hard years for John and Louisa.
 John declared bankrupt in 1895.
 (New Zealand Bankruptcy notices 1895).
 The reason for this may be better explained below or maybe he spiralled out of control because of the deaths of his daughters Louisa and Katie between 1891 and 1894?
 Either way life was unhappy and unpredictable for the Whiteheads at this time and John would eventually abandon them.
 The family had been living in Waipawa, Dannevirke.